Yasashari/C4-contest/Neotokyo.md

 # Recommended Mitigation Steps

-  Here there are two set of mitigation are possible.
+  Here there are two sets of mitigation possible.

   Points for staking S1 tokens, S2 tokens  and LP tokens as follows.